 The tribal system

 The Red Sea Mountains are a chain of rugged peaks running the length of Egypt's Red Sea coastline.
 Every part of these mountains are controlled by Bedouin tribes.
 Three different tribes - the Maaza, Ababda and Bisharin - are found in the region today.
-Each tribe has its own territory, which it watches and controls.
+Each tribe has its own territory, which it watches and controls closely.
 In the Red Sea Mountains, as in the Sinai and other Bedouin regions of Egypt, every tribe rules guides are mandatory for hikers.
 Tribes also rule hikers must be accompanied by one of their own tribesmen.
 In the lands of the Ababda, a tribesman of the Maaza is not permitted to guide alone.
 Similarly, tribesmen of the Ababda or Bisharin can not work as guides in Maaza territory.
 Every tribe will supply its own tribesmen as guides.
 The Red Sea Mountain Trail is in Maaza lands.
 Moreover, it stands in the territory of a single clan of the Maaza, called the Khushmaan.
 Guides are usually clansmen of the Khushmaan, but Maaza tribesmen of different clans can work with Khushmaan permission.
 Every hiker must have a Bedouin guide and permission to walk the Red Sea Mountain Trail from the Khushmaan Sheikh.
 Walking the Bedouin wildernesses of Egypt is not like hiking trails in other parts of the world, where everything operates more independently: hikers here must - as visitors have done for centuries - secure the backing of the local tribe first.
 Although this may sound complicated, it's straightforward.
 The Red Sea Mountain Trail is managed by a small tribal organisation headed by the Sheikh of the Khushmaan: Sheikh Merayi Abu Musallem.
-To organise a hike, simply contact the tribal organisation - which deals in Arabic and English - and tell them what you want and everything will be organised for you.
+To organise a hike on the Red Sea Mountain Trail, simply contact the tribal organisation - which deals in Arabic and English - and tell them what you want and everything will be organised for you.

 Bedouin guides